Wildlife Care Center Open House

 |When: Feb 15, 2015 from 11:00 am to 05:00 pm|

 Once a year, Portland Audubon’s Wildlife Care Center opens its doors and welcomes interested people in to see what goes on behind the scenes in Oregon’s oldest and busiest wildlife rehabilitation center.

-Once a year, Portland Audubon’s Wildlife Care Center opens its doors to the public and gives visitors a peek at what goes on behind the scenes in Oregon’s oldest and busiest wildlife rehabilitation facility.
-On Feb.
-16, come meet our wildlife veterinarians, naturalists and volunteers, who will answer your questions about native wildlife and introduce you to the Wildlife Care Center.
+Once a year, the Audubon Society of Portland's Wildlife Care Center opens its doors to the public and gives visitors a peek at what goes on behind the scenes in Oregon’s oldest and busiest wildlife rehabilitation facility.
+Meet our wildlife veterinarians, naturalists and volunteers, who will answer your questions about native wildlife and introduce you to the Wildlife Care Center.

 If you would like to go on a tour of the care center, you will need to reserve a spot in advance - see below for details.

 Wildlife rehabilitation began at Audubon in the 1930s when the sanctuary caretakers accepted their first injured bird.
 Built in 1987, the current facility is staffed by 2.5 staff members and more than 100 volunteers.
 It is equipped to perform complete veterinary and rehabilitation services, including intensive and critical care, diagnostic testing, surgery, X-rays, physical therapy, and conditioning to prepare for release back to the wild.
 The care center admits more than 3,000 animals each year.